syedzubinhafiz/supermario/design-docs/REQ3_Class_Responsibilities.md

 Allows enemy Actors to implement and use all methods within it.
 Provides enemy actors with a getAction method to so the player can attack it.
-For future extensibility, can provide actions for attacking playeyrs in future.
+For future extensibility, can provide actions for attacking players in future.

 Implementation in PowerStar and SuperMushroom would require the implementation of the getAction method by...